How notifications work

 Test before you rely on it

-Every channel has a Send test button.
+Each channel has a Send test action in its ⋮ menu on the Alerts page.
 Use it whenever you add a channel so you know the alert will actually reach you before a real incident happens.